 In the film, the father Ahad picks up migrants including men, women, and children crossing the Turkish borders, loads them in his truck, and brings them to a warehouse-the "safe house".
 He keeps them in this place for a period of time.
-When the boats are ready to embark on a sea voyage, he delivers the migrants to the boat owners so that they can cross the sea by boats.
-With a domineering personality, he approaches migrants not as human beings but as commodities.
+When the boats are ready

+\ M. Derya Canpolat, PhD Student, International Relations, Social Sciences University of Ankara, Turkey.
+Email: derya.canpolat@gocvakfi.org Twitter: @canpolatdry to embark on a sea voyage, he delivers the migrants the god of that sewer".
+After first resisting his father's to the boat owners so that they can cross the sea by path, Gaza embraces it, and his treatment of migrants boats.
+With a domineering personality, he approaches becomes cruel. migrants not as human beings but as commodities.
 He is abusive and disregards their humanity.
-Gaza, unlike his father, is initially presented as kind and thoughtful.
-He tries at first to empathize with migrants, while keeping them under surveillance in the dark, overcrowded, unhygienic warehouse.
-His father wants Gaza to join the migrant smuggling network and work for him.
-So he manipulates Gaza, trying to make him more ruthless.
-For example, the father says, "Do you see the state of the man who left his home and ran away?
+Gaza.
+In sum, on the one hand, the film draws attention to unlike his father, is initially presented as kind and migrants who are compelled to leave their countries in thoughtful.
+He tries at first to empathize with migrants, pursuit of safety and better lives.
+On the other hand, it while keeping them under surveillance in the dark, highlights the migrant smuggling networks whose actors overcrowded, unhygienic warehouse.
+His father wants are indifferent to migrants and approach them only Gaza to join the migrant smuggling network and work as goods that bring profit.
+In doing so, the film reveals for him.
+So he manipulates Gaza, trying to make him the relationship between migrants and the smuggling more ruthless.
+For example, the father says, "Do you networks that exploit and cause harm, sexual violence, see the state of the man who left his home and ran and death.
+The film conveys that while trying to break away?
 Empty dream, always empty dream.
-These are just empty dreams.
-Do you know what empty dreams do to the people, Gaza?
+These are through the prison walls that his father built for him, just empty dreams.
+Do you know what empty dreams Gaza turns into the guard of the prison and continues his do to the people, Gaza?
 It turns you into an insect.
-You go into a hole, and you eat each other".
-Ahad's words shed a cynical light on the desperation of migrants and the callous treatment they endure for the sake of their hope.
-In the film, the boat owners are appreciably more humane than Ahad.
-For example, they warn him to reduce the number of migrants per boat, pointing out that overcrowding increases the risk of boats sinking.
+You father's inhuman treatment of migrants. go into a hole, and vou eat each other".
+Ahad's words shed a cynical light on the desperation of migrants and Such themes related to migrant smuggling networks the callous treatment they endure for the sake of their and related challenges of border governance are broadly hope.
+In the film, the boat owners are appreciably more treated in academic studies (Başlar 2018; İçduygu 2021; humane than Ahad.
+For example, they warn him to Arslan et al. 2021; Yıldız 2021).
+These themes have also reduce the number of migrants per boat, pointing out started to be the subject of films, and Daha is one that overcrowding increases the risk of boats sinking. unforgettable example.
 These exchanges are ominous since thousands of migrants lose their lives every year in the Aegean Sea.
-Even for those who arrive at their destination, there is no guarantee of hope, as Gaza's voice dramatically emphasizes: "What would happen if you could go there?
-No one would look at you, and no one would hear you.
+Works Cited Even for those who arrive at their destination, there is no guarantee of hope, as Gaza's voice dramatically Arslan, Z., Ş. Can, and T.M.
+Wilson.
+2021.
+"Do Border Walls emphasizes: "What would happen if you could go Work?: Security, Insecurity And Everyday Economy in there?
+No one would look at you, and no one would the Turkish-Syrian Borderlands".
+Turkish Studies 22(5): hear you.
 No one would even ask your name.
-People would hate you so much that real estate prices would drop wherever you settled".
+People 744-772. https://doi.org/10.1080/14683849.2020.1841642 would hate you so much that real estate prices would Başlar, Y. 2018.
+"The Crime of Migrant Smuggling in Turkish drop wherever you settled".